daemonraco/toobasic/README.md

 </html>
 ```
 Now you're also using translations, both inside your template and your controller.

+## Even more basic
+How about we make things even simpler, let's say you just want to put some content
+under some action name and not worry about its controller and its settings and
+assignments and bla bla bla.
+Well there's is a solition for that, just create the HTML file as we explained
+before and let __TooBasic__ use its own _virtual controller_ to render your page.
+__TooBasic__ will take care of applying the layout when it's set and using the
+cache system to keep it fast.
+And in the future, if you think you need it, you can create a controller for that
+action and modify it as you please.

 ## Suggestions
 After all we said you should visit these documentation pages: